sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 The next thing we need is given all methods for a given class, what index do they go in in the dispatch vector.
 For example if `A` defines `f` and subclass `B` also defines `f` they must be at the same index.
 The `DispatchVectorIndexResolver` handles this.

-The `DispatchVectorClassResolver` and `DispatchVectorIndexResolver` both take the symbol tables that were constructed during semantic analysis and calculate which class name owns the function that should be invoked and which index it is in the dispatch vector respectivley.
-Then, the `NodeToIRConverter` can make calls to the resolvers to get this information on a method by method occurence.
+The `DispatchVectorClassResolver` and `DispatchVectorIndexResolver` both take the symbol tables that were constructed during semantic analysis and calculate which class name owns the function that should be invoked and which index it is in the dispatch vector respectively.
+Then, the `NodeToIRConverter` can make calls to the revolvers to get this information on a method by method occurrence.

 Both of these classes have been unit tested to see what happens in the following instances:
 * No methods and no super class